ZhongYu-Du/New-Phy-Seed-bank-meta/README.md

 ![Picos de Europa National Park, Cantabrian Mountains, Spain](data/fernandezpascual/Picos%20de%20Europa.jpg)

-# The seed germination spectrum of alpine plants: a global meta-analysis
+# The global seed germination spectrum of alpine plants

-This repository stores all the information related to the publication *The seed germination spectrum of alpine plants: a global meta-analysis*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.
+This repository stores all the information related to the publication *The global seed germination spectrum of alpine plants*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.

 ## Contents